nalmadi/nalmadi.github.io/_posts/2025-5-30-student-interview-Tamsin.md

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Tamsin Rogers '23 about her work and experience as a Technical Specialist at Child Mind Institute.
+Today, I have the pleasure of talking to Tamsin Rogers '23 about her work and experience as a Technical Specialist at the Child Mind Institute.